DP12484 How well targeted are soda taxes?

 |Programme Areas:||Industrial Organization|

 Soda taxes aim to reduce excessive sugar consumption.
 Their effectiveness depends on whether they target individuals for whom the harm of consumption is largest.
+We study individual level purchases made on-the-go.
 We estimate demand and account for supply-side equilibrium pass-through.
-We exploit longitudinal data to estimate individual preferences, which allows flexible heterogeneity that we relate to a wide array of individual characteristics.
-We show that soda taxes are effective at targeting young consumers but not individuals with high total dietary sugar; they impose the highest monetary cost on poorer individuals, but are unlikely to be strongly regressive if we account for averted future costs from over consumption.
+We exploit longitudinal data to estimate individual preferences, which allows flexible heterogeneity that we relate to key individual characteristics.
+We show that soda taxes are relatively effective at targeting young and poor consumers but not individuals with high total dietary sugar; they are unlikely to be strongly regressive especially if we account for averted future costs from over consumption.